First you need to understand our main objective: Reducing strain on the joint. This will allow inflammation to settle down and healing to begin.

-The quadriceps and IT band are located on the front and outer thigh.
-When tight, they add strain on the outer knee joint, often leading to irritation and pain.
+The quadriceps are located on the front of your thigh.
+When tight they add strain to the knee joint, particularly the meniscus and kneecap.

 The hamstrings are located on the back of your knee(s).
 Tight hamstrings place excessive strain on the knee joint as a whole, increasing meniscal pain and irritation.